flimflam-austin/hugo-cms-test/site/content/quick_quotes/20201008-us-attorney-g-zachary-terwilliger-speaking-directly-to-the-parents-of-james-foley-peter-kassig-kayla-mueller-and-steven-sotloff-as-he-announces-the-indictment-of-isis-terrorists-known-as-the-beat/index.md

 * FBI Director Christopher Wray also spoke at Wednesday’s press conference, [warning](https://www.fbi.gov/news/pressrel/press-releases/fbi-director-christopher-wrays-remarks-at-press-conference-announcing-indictments-of-isis-militants) Americans that despite the significance of the charges, that ISIS (Islamic State of Iraq and Syria), also known as ISIL (Islamic State of Iraq and the Levant) is still a threat, stating:

 > _“ISIS is still trying to radicalize people—here in the United States and elsewhere—through online propaganda and their global network of supporters.
 Their goal is to motivate people to launch attacks against Western targets wherever they are, using any means available.
 But as today’s announcement shows, the FBI and our partners, both here and overseas, will continue to relentlessly pursue these terrorists—and anyone who chooses to support terrorist organizations like ISIS—no matter where they are, and no matter how long it takes. “_

-[KAYLA MUELLER](https://smarthernews.com/kayla-mueller/)they are, and no matter how long it takes. “_